A Guide to Security Awareness Training for Businesses

 - Working remotely

-Although each of the core cybersecurity topics can be broken down into detailed sub-topics, this list serves as a foundational training recommendation for all employees and should be part of your small business IT Support.
+These topics provide a basic training guideline for all employees and should be part of your small business IT support.

-Investing in security awareness training delivers a significant return on investment (ROI) by preventing costly data breaches and minimizing business disruption.
-According to a 2024 IBM report, the average cost of a data breach is $4.88 million.
-Comparatively, the cost of implementing phishing training programs is much lower, typically ranging from a few hundred to a few thousand dollars per employee.
-Training reduces the likelihood of incidents by teaching employees to recognize phishing attempts, weak passwords, and social engineering attacks, which often lead to breaches.
+Investing in security awareness training provides a strong return on investment (ROI) by preventing expensive data breaches and reducing business interruptions.
+A 2024 IBM report states that the average cost of a data breach is $4.88 million.
+In contrast, the cost of phishing training programs is much lower, usually between a few hundred and a few thousand dollars per employee.
+Training helps employees spot phishing attempts, weak passwords, and social engineering attacks, which often lead to breaches.

 Cost Breakdown:

-- Data Breach Costs: Data breaches can incur legal fees, penalties, loss of customer trust, and recovery expenses.
-Breaches often lead to downtime, which further affects revenue.
-For instance, a ransomware attack can cause downtime costing businesses an average of $1.85 million.
+- Data Breach Costs: Data breaches can lead to legal fees, fines, loss of customer trust, and recovery costs.
+They also create downtime that can hurt revenue.
+For example, a ransomware attack can cause an average downtime cost of $1.85 million.

-- Training Costs: Investing in ongoing employee education ranges from $300 to $3,000 per employee annually, depending on the provider and the depth of the training.
+- Training Costs: Ongoing employee education costs between $300 and $3,000 per employee each year, depending on the provider and training depth.

 Key ROI Insights:

-- Risk Reduction: By reducing the chance of breaches by up to 70%, training lowers the financial impact.
+- Risk Reduction: Training can reduce the chance of breaches by up to 70%, lowering financial losses.

 - Compliance: Many industries require security awareness programs for compliance (e.g., HIPAA, GDPR).
-Non-compliance fines far exceed the cost of training.
+The fines for non-compliance are often much higher than training costs.

-- Long-Term Savings: Trained employees are less likely to fall victim to phishing attacks or accidental breaches, saving the company money in the long term.
+- Long-Term Savings: Trained employees are less likely to fall for phishing scams or make accidental errors that lead to breaches, saving the company money over time.

 Get Your Free IT Cost Reduction Analysis